見出し画像

 Part III (chapters 5 and 6), as in Part II, focused on Gendlin’s early work and clarified the discontinuous aspects with Rogers’ personality theory and psychotherapy theory.
 In particular, one of Rogers’ constructs, “congruence,” was re-examined based on Gendlin’s early theory of experiencing.

-Chapter 5 confirmed that despite the fact that the therapist’s attitude, which Rogers would call “congruence,” is discussed in detail in Gendlin’s writings, the term “congruence” is rarely used in his work compared to “genuineness.”
+Chapter 5 confirmed that despite Gendlin’s detailed discussion of the therapist’s attitude, which Rogers would call “congruence,” the term “congruence” is rarely used in his work compared to “genuineness.”

 Chapter 6 discussed the critical arguments throughout Gendlin’s early writings against Rogers’ construct of “congruence.”
-It pointed out three aspects that are easily overlooked in the changes that occur in psychotherapy due to the explanatory scheme of “incongruence/congruence” between experience and concept and proposed a theoretical solution to the problem.
+It pointed out three aspects that are easily overlooked in the changes that occur in psychotherapy due to the explanatory scheme of “incongruence/congruence” between experience and concept.
+It proposed a theoretical solution to the problem.

-Part IV (Chapters 7 and 8) provided a theoretical discussion of contemporary Focusing practice according to Gendlin’s early work.
+According to Gendlin’s early work, part IV (Chapters 7 and 8) provided a theoretical discussion of contemporary Focusing practice.

-Chapter 7 discussed the meaning of “direct reference,” a term introduced by Gendlin to describe a state in which there is no corresponding concept of experience.
+Chapter 7 discussed the meaning of “direct reference,” a term introduced by Gendlin to describe a state in which no corresponding concept of experience exists.
 It also pointed out the confusion caused by the discrepancy between conventional Focusing research in Japan and Gendlin’s classification of the three terms “conceptualization,” “direct reference,” and “symbolization,” respectively, and proposed a solution to this confusion.

 Chapter 8 used the term “direct reference,” which Gendlin had rarely used except in his theoretical work, in discussing the current verbatim record of Focusing.
 This clarified the role of the therapist’s response in establishing the meaningful silences that occur during Focusing.